Sirkles/EasyThread/README.md

 See EasyThreadExample for examples.

 There aren't many examples (only one :cry:), but there will be plenty more as the library is fleshed out and matures.

+## TODO:

+There is still work to do!

+* I need to make the API more error-proof by adding sanity-checks.
+* Add more examples!
+* Create tutorials on how multi-threading works.
+* Make EasyMutex.